Howdy Mozcon 2013! ionSearch’s Martin Woods visits Seattle

-I’d previously seen reference to hashtag #RCS last year on Twitter, but I didn’t understand how the phrase ‘real company shit’ has taken the SEO industry by storm.
-Will from SEER interactive has a refreshing sense of honesty about our industry, and mixed together with his great sense of humor , I too bought into the #RCS on the spot.
+I’d previously seen reference to hashtag #RCS last year on Twitter, but I hadn’t fully understood how the phrase ‘real company shit’ had in fact taken the SEO industry by storm.
+Will from SEER interactive has a refreshing sense of honesty about our industry, and mixed together with his great sense of humour, I too bought into the #RCS on the spot.

 - Use Evernote to keep a note of all your competitor’s email campaigns